 Can Too Much Power Damage Speakers?

 It is likely that you will start to experience heavy distortion well before speaker damage actually occurs.
-However, once your amplifier starts sending more power than the speaker can take, it will blow out the speaker and damage the components.
+However, once your amplifier starts sending more power than the speaker can take, it will blow out the speaker and damage the components, which – as we explained in our guide – applies to soundbars as well.

 Can Speakers Draw Too Much Power from the Amplifier?